 However, this tactic has made editing a hassle for me, since I have a bunch of random character reference sheets with no organization going.
 Not to mention if I left the story for a while, I’ll come back to it and start writing, thinking my character is 5’10 with brown hair and green eyes, while in reality, she’s a 5’1 blonde with brown eyes.

 I also included a story title section on this printable because of writers who might be working on multiple stories.
 I’ve done it and while my stories were polar opposites, I would still sometimes get confused while writing.
 A lot of times, before I picked up my spot writing again, I would look at my notes about my characters, reread the last new pages and then start again.

-I created this printable so you no longer have to fight the urge to scream when you realize you completely wrote the wrong personality for your character.
-To download, just right click on it and save it.
+I created this printable worksheet so you no longer have to fight the urge to scream when you realize you completely wrote the wrong personality traits for your character.
 Currently, it’s sized for a full sheet of paper, but you can just resize it for whatever size you need!

 If you can’t get enough of Barely Bookish, make sure to follow us on all your favorite socials.
-Just look under the ‘let’s get social’ tab!
-Also, if you love this featured image as much as I do, it is an original character named Ramses by my very talented sister, Sarah Ames.
+Just look under the ‘Let’s get social’ tab!

 Looking for more writing tips and printables?
 Click here.